 Cardington, a tranquil village of 2,000+ residents, is intersected at its one stop light square by two highways, State Route 529 and U S Highway 42.
-Paralleling Main Street (Highway 42) is the Whetstone River where in 1824 two businessmen, Peleg Bunker and Horton Howard, developed the carding mill business at the end of Fourth Street on the river - a business for fulling and dressing cloth - and thus was born the name “Cardington”.
+Paralleling Main Street (Highway 42) is the Whetstone River where in 1824, Isaac Bunker and his two sons, developed the carding mill business at the end of Fourth Street on the river - a business for fulling and dressing cloth - and thus was born the name “Cardington”.

 Business has been the backbone of the village throughout its almost two hundred year history, from a Handle factory, fireworks, the Peck Furniture Factory, a cabinet shop, etc. among the dozens functioning from the village.
 With easy access for shipping and receiving on the highway and the railroad garnered by the village in 1854, it was a hub of employment.